-A taxpayer who is a partner in a partnership must include their pro rata share of the partnership's property, payroll and sales in their calculation of the apportionment factor on TC-20, Schedule J, page 1.
+Partners, shareholders and beneficiaries of part of pass-through entities (an entity taxed as a partnership, s-corporation or trust) must include their pro rata share of the pass-through entity's property, payroll and sales in their calculation of the apportionment factor on TC-20, Schedule J, page 1.

-If a corporation holds direct and indirect ownership interests in tiered partnerships, it must include its pro rata share of the apportionment factors (property, payroll and sales) of the partnerships, applying the respective ownership percentages.
+If a corporation holds direct and indirect ownership interests in tiered pass-through entities, it must include its pro rata share of the apportionment factors (property, payroll and sales) of the pass-through entities, applying the respective ownership percentages.
 For example, a corporation that holds 50 percent interest in Partnership A that in turn holds 20 percent interest in Partnership B would include 50 percent of the factors of Partnership A, and 10 percent (50 percent of 20 percent) of the factors of Partnership B.